-Typhon is only to be used for direct patient encounters.
-Any observation time in the clinic setting are not count toward the total number of clinical hours required for each course.
+e-LOGS is only to be used for direct patient encounters.
+Any observation time in the clinic setting will not count toward the total number of clinical hours required for each course.
 As stated in the National Organization of Nurse Practitioner Faculties (NONPF) guidelines:

-"Direct patient care clinical hours refer to hours in which direct clinical care is provided to individuals families in one of the three population-focused areas of NP practice; these hours do not include skill lab hours, physical assessment practice sessions, or a community project, if it does not include provision of direct care.
+"Direct patient care clinical hours refer to hours in which direct clinical care is provided to individuals & families in one of the three population-focused areas of NP practice; these hours do not include skill lab hours, physical assessment practice sessions, or a community project, if it does not include provision of direct care.
 Clinical experiences and time spent in each experience should be varied and distributed in a way that prepares the student to provide care to the populations served.
 In addition, whereas 500 direct patient care clinical hours is regarded as a minimum, it is expected that programs preparing NPs to provide direct care to multiple age groups, e.g. FNP (or lifespan), will exceed this minimum requirement."

-Documented clinical time in Typhon must be direct patient care.
-Typhon allows students to divide time into 'Patient Time', 'Consult time', 'Conference Time' and 'Shift Time'.
-For SON documentation, "Patient Time" must equal your "Shift Time".
-It is suggested that students divide the number of patients they are documenting in Typhon by their total shift hours.
-For example, if students are in clinic for 8 hours and document 6 patients in Typhon, the patient time will be 80 minutes for each patient, so the total time will equal the 8 hours which is the time log shift time.
+Documented clinical time in e-LOGS must be direct patient care.
+E-LOGS allows students to divide time into 'Patient Time', 'Consult time', 'Conference Time' and 'Shift Time'.
+For SON documentation, "Patient Time" MUST EQUAL YOUR "Shift Time".
+To make this simple, it is suggested that students divide the number of patients they are documenting in e-LOGS by their total shift hours.
+For example, if students are in clinic for 8 hours and document 6 patients in e-LOGS, the patient time will be 80 minutes for each patient, so the total time will equal the 8 hours which is the time log shift time.
 Students may leave consult and conference time at zero.